 Students are increasingly using loans to finance their college education.
-Nationally, individuals in the graduating class of 2011 had an average student loan debt of \$26,600 at all types of institutions (not counting credit card debt or borrowing from family members).
-Approximately 65 percent of graduates of public four-year institutions in lowa had some student loan debt (i.e., institutional, state, federal, or private loans), and the average debt of \$27,891 was higher than the average debt of college graduates in all comparison states (see Figure 16).
-Assuming a beginning salary of \$41,701, the average beginning salary for the graduating class of 2011, the typical graduate from a public four-year institution in lowa will need to allocate 9 percent of his or her income to loan repayments.
+Nationally, individuals in the graduating class of 2011 had an average student loan debt of \$26,600 (not counting credit card debt or borrowing from family members).
+Approximately 60 percent of graduates of public four-year institutions in Indiana had some student loan debt (i.e., institutional, state, federal, or private loans), and the average debt of \$26,488 was higher than the average debt of college graduates in most comparison states (see Figure 16).
+Assuming a beginning salary of \$41,701, the average beginning salary for the graduating class of 2011, the typical graduate from a public four-year institution in Indiana will need to allocate 9 percent of his or her income to loan repayments.
 This debt burden can be contrasted with what has been classified as "unmanageable debt," which requires repayment in excess of 8 percent of income.